nefarius/HydraHook/README.md

 ### Pre-built binaries

+> [!WARNING]
+> The downloads contain a DLL Injector utility which might be flagged as unsafe by the browser due to it sharing behavior with malicious code.
+Use at your own risk!

 ![Last updated](https://buildbot.nefarius.at/builds/HydraHook/latest/LAST_UPDATED_AT.svg)

 Pre-built binaries are available from the [buildbot](https://buildbot.nefarius.at/builds/HydraHook/latest/).
 Note: these builds may be outdated; for the latest code, build from source.